Wood Floor Cupping and Crowning: Spotting Trouble

 In order to treat those achy wood joints, wood flooring owners should invest in a wood moisture meter.
 It is a tool designed to measure the MC levels in wood flooring usually up to 3/4” deep into the wood.
 Lumber producers and contractors use wood moisture meter products as trade tools when installing wood floors.
 Optimally, wood must reach its equilibrium moisture content (EMC), a point of balance between the MC of the wood and the RH of its ambient environment.
 Mills process lumber to try to reach its EMC target, but installers still need to confirm that the MC of the wood is stable for installation purposes after the manufacturing process.

-Cupping occurs when the edges of a board are higher than its center.
-Assuming the flooring has been properly installed, cupping can occur due to excessive moisture which causes the wood flooring to swell, crushing the boards together and deforming them at the edges.
+Cupping in hardwood floors is caused by changes in moisture levels in the air.
+Cupping occurs due to excessive moisture which causes the wood flooring to swell, crushing the boards together and deforming them at the edges.
 The board edges form a “cup” due to excessive MC in the flooring.
+Assuming the flooring has been properly installed, cupping occurs when the edges of a board are higher than its center.
 The first step to remediation is to identify the moisture source: high indoor RH, a water spill, a leak from a dishwasher hose or a plumbing leak, for example.
 Once the cause of the moisture is identified and controlled, cupping can possibly be reversed.
 Wood flooring owners can use a wood moisture meter to identify MC changes on a regular basis before cupping occurs.

 Any MC imbalance creates possible problems in all wood.
 With a wood moisture meter, flooring owners may find MC problems in time to pre-empt flooring problems or failures.

 The wood moisture meter has come a long way.
-Wagner Meters, a company formed in 1965, carries wood moisture meter products for lumber mills, building inspectors, installation contractors, wood hobbyists and wood flooring owners.
+Here at Wagner Meters, formed in 1965, we carry wood moisture meter products for lumber mills, building inspectors, installation contractors, wood hobbyists, and wood flooring owners.
 Obviously, these are primary tools for the expert flooring installer and building inspector, but homeowners can benefit from their quick “scan” capabilities as part of their regular home maintenance.
 Wagner Meters pinless technology allows the user to accurately scan the wood without the time-consuming effort of driving pins into the wood and damaging the wood’s surface.

 Spotting MC problems in advance in building structures and in wood flooring and other wood products in your home or business is a preemptive act of successfully maintaining the value of your investments.